torvalds/linux/Documentation/scsi/ncr53c8xx.rst

 This can be done to a limited extent at the moment using "reverse probe" but this only changes the order of detection of different types of cards.
-The NVRAM boot order settings can do this as well as change the order the same types of cards are scanned in, something "reverse probe" cannot do.
+The NVRAM boot order settings can do this as well as change the order the same types of cards are scanned in, something "reverse probe" cananalt do.

 Tekram boards using Symbios chips, DC390W/F/U, which have NVRAM are detected and this is used to distinguish between Symbios compatible and Tekram host